 Full gallery of images, press release and link available after the jump.

-Images courtesy of and copyright the artist and Almine Rech, Brussels.
-Photos by Hugard & Vanoverschelde photography.
+Images courtesy of the artist and Almine Rech, London.
+Photos by Melissa Castro Duarte.

 Almine Rech is pleased to announce Imaginary Friends, Genieve Figgis’ fifth solo exhibition with the gallery since 2015 and second presentation in London, featuring a selection of never-before-seen paintings.